History of Link light rail: Early Issues

-Beginning in early 1999, the light rail program was beset with problems that mired Sound Transit and local governments in political ire.
-In late February 1999, a financial analysis stated that building light rail out as far as Northgate might not be possible for over 12 years due to decreases in federal grant money and local tax shortfalls.
+The decision to have the line run at grade through the Rainier Valley was met with objections from some local residents, who formed a group called Save Our Valley, which advocated for the Link to run below ground like much of the rest of the route starting at Beacon Hill.
+Save Our Valley alleged in a lawsuit that the decision to go with a cheaper option with greater community impacts through their majority-minority neighborhood violated federal environmental, housing, and civil rights laws.
+City leaders of Tukwila, also south of Seattle, were concerned that route bypassed the shopping district around Southcenter Mall.

 A vote by the Sound Transit board on February 25, 1999, that made minor modifications to the route, did little to ease the concerns in Seattle's southern neighborhoods and northern suburbs.
 Increasing land values and changes to the route voted in by the board added hundreds of millions of dollars to the cost, requiring cuts to the plan to bring the project back to within budget.
 The cuts were finalized in a November vote that deferred construction on two stations, to only partially build the station under Beacon Hill, and route modifications.
+The Save Our Valley lawsuit was dismissed in 2003, and planning proceeded for the original street level alignment.

+In late February 1999, a financial analysis stated that building light rail out as far as Northgate might not be possible for over 12 years due to decreases in federal grant money and local tax shortfalls.
+Sound Transit then planned to move extension of the line to Northgate to a new second phase of construction.
+In June of that year, Sound Transit publicly announced that the remaining planned first phase of construction would overrun its planned budget by hundreds of millions of dollars.